-Generally, PHI may be used by the Health Agency for treatment, payment, or healthcare operations.
+Generally, PHI may be used in a Healthcare environment for treatment, payment, or healthcare operations.
 A written authorization from the client is required for many uses and disclosures that fall outside of treatment, payment, and operations.
-The Health Agency has a form that the client may use, but occasionally another healthcare provider will present an authorization from the client requesting our records.
+Your employer has a form that the client may use, but occasionally another healthcare provider will present an authorization from the client requesting our records.
 It is important that no PHI be disclosed unless the authorization form is determined to be authentic and complete.
 Once an authorization is signed, a client has the right to revoke or cancel it at any time.
 HIPAA specifically states that care cannot be conditional upon a client's signing of an Authorization.
-Until you are trained on the Health Agency's policies and procedures regarding the disclosure of PHI or other confidential information, you should request assistance from a supervisor.
+Until you are trained on your employer's policies and procedures regarding the disclosure of PHI or other confidential information, you should request assistance from a supervisor.